Ministries and Groups

 We provide in-home communion and visits for those who are unable to make it to services.
 Please let us know if you or someone you know is in need of a visit.

-In collaboration with other local churches, we also help to provide weekly worship services to residents of Ocean View Manor.
+In collaboration with other local churches, we also help to provide weekly worship services to residents of Ocean View Continuing Care.
 Our services are on the 4th Sunday of every month, at 2 PM.
 If you would be interested in helping in these ministries, please contact the office.

 Men's Breakfast and Fellowship